NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```

 ### First Fit Branch Beat
 Owns a set of branches, but *ONLY ONE* will be returned to the user.
-Given multiple conditional choices, it returns the first choice whose condition is satisfied.
-Requires a default option with no condition.
-These beats are for story choices that hinge of the user's past decisions.
+All branches have conditional choices, and teh beat returns the first branch whose condition is satisfied.
+Requires a default option with no conditions.
+These beats are for redirecting the story based on the user decisions that did not occur in the prior beat (i.e. the beat decides what path to take).
 Typically, these beats hinge on conditions satisfied in prior scenes and chapters, though there could be within scene uses.

 ```typescript
 {